3dgeo-heidelberg/dyn_b2h/README.md

 ### multi_epoch_b2h

 Create any scene in Blender, which you want to run a simulation on.
 The scene can include animations, inserted using keyframes or using modifiers like wind or deformation.
 Before exporting a dynamic scene, make sure to select a suitable end frame in your Animation Timeline which covers your animation well.
-The exported frames will be determined on the frame step you provide and the end frame configured in your Animation Timeline.
+If not providing a list of specific frames, the exported frames will be determined based on the frame step you provide and the end frame configured in your Animation Timeline.
+Objects without animations are just exported to file once and re-used in the separate HELIOS++ scenes.
+Objects with animations are re-exported at each frame.

 Now you are ready for exporting the scene.
 Go to the HELIOS MULTI-EPOCH menu in the "Scene Properties", which looks like this:

 ![menu](img/menu_multi_epoch.png)

 Select your HELIOS++ root folder and the name of your sceneparts subfolder.
 This name will automatically be appended to `<your-helios-root_dir>/data/sceneparts`.
 The add-on will export the meshes in your Blender scene to this folder in OBJ format.
 Furthermore, browse for the XML file to which the dynamic scene shall be written.
-The current frame number will be appended to this XML as suffix, i.e., *data/scenes/my_scene/scene_001*, *data/scenes/my_scene/scene_021*, *data/scenes/my_scene/scene_041*, etc.
+The current frame number will be appended to this XML as suffix, i.e., *data/scenes/my_scene/scene_001.xml*, *data/scenes/my_scene/scene_021.xml*, *data/scenes/my_scene/scene_041.xml*, etc.

 Select a frame step that defines the interval at which frames are exported, or specify a list of frames.
 The list of frames should be a comma-separated string, e.g., `9,15,34,90,92,105`.
 If a list of frames is provided, the frame step will be ignored.